-In this article, we will take a look at two classifications of roses: the Hybrid Tea rose and the Grandiflora rose.
+In this article we will take a look at two classifications of roses: the Hybrid Tea rose and the Grandiflora rose.
 These are among the two most popular varieties of rose bushes grown.

 What is a Hybrid Tea Rose?

 The hybrid tea rose’s blooms are usually what come to mind when most anyone thinks of roses.
 These beautiful high centered classic beautiful blooms are what many give or receive from friends or loved ones.
-These beautiful blooms can help express Love, Joy, Peace and Sympathy better than most words could possibly say.
+These beautiful blooms can help express Love, Joy, Peace, and Sympathy better than most words could possibly say.

 The hybrid tea rose bush produces blooms that are typically one to a stem atop tall canes with long stems perfect for cutting.
 At times she will bloom in clusters, but most of the time any side buds she produces are disbudded (removed) before they gain much of any size.
-Those who show roses at rose shows and those whom grow roses for florists or flower shops want the big single high centered blooms for their uses.
+Those who show roses at rose shows and those who grow roses for florists or flower shops want the big single high centered blooms for their uses.